-A CRT has a gamma of 2.5, and we can't change that.
-To get an overall gamma of 1.0 (or somewhere near that) for an imaging system, we need to have at least one other component of the "image pipeline" that is nonlinear.
-If, in fact, there is only one nonlinear stage in addition to the CRT, then it's traditional to say that the CRT has a certain gamma, and that the other nonlinear stage provides "gamma correction" to compensate for the CRT.
+A CRT has an exponent of 2.2, and we can't change that.
+To get an end-to-end exponent closer to 1, we need to have at least one other component of the "image pipeline" that is nonlinear.
+If, in fact, there is only one nonlinear stage in addition to the CRT, then it's traditional to say that the other nonlinear stage provides "gamma correction" to compensate for the CRT.
 However, exactly where the "correction" is done depends on circumstance.

 In all broadcast video systems, gamma correction is done in the camera.
-This choice was made in the days when television electronics were all analog, and a good gamma-correction circuit was expensive to build.
-The original NTSC video standard required cameras to have a transfer function with a gamma of 1/2.2, or about 0.45.
-Recently, a more complex two-part transfer function has been adopted [SMPTE-170M], but its behavior can be well approximated by a power function with a gamma of 0.5.
-When the resulting image is displayed on a CRT with a gamma of 2.5, the image on screen ends up with a gamma of about 1.25 relative to the original scene, which is appropriate for "dim surround" viewing.
+This choice was made because it was more cost effective to place the expensive processing in the small number of capture devices (studio television cameras) than in the large number of broadcast receivers.
+The original NTSC video standard required cameras to have a transfer function with an exponent of 1/2.2, or about 0.45.
+Recently, a more complex two-part transfer function has been adopted [SMPTE-170M], but its behavior can be well approximated by a power function with an exponent of 0.52.
+When the resulting image is displayed on a CRT with an exponent of 2.2, the end-to-end exponent is about 1.14, which has been found to be appropriate for typical television studio conditions and television viewing conditions.

 These days, video signals are often digitized and stored in computer frame buffers.
-This works fine, but remember that gamma correction is "built into" the video signal, and so the digitized video has a gamma of about 0.5 relative to the original scene.
+The digital image is intended to be sent through a CRT, which has exponent 2.2, so the image has a gamma of 1/2.2.

-Computer rendering programs often produce linear samples.
-To display these correctly, intensity on the CRT needs to be directly proportional to the sample values in the frame buffer.
+Computer rendering programs often produce samples proportional to scene intensity.
+Suppose the desired end-to-end exponent is near 1, and the program would like to write its samples directly into the frame buffer.
+For correct display, the CRT output intensity must be nearly proportional to the sample values in the frame buffer.
 This can be done with a special hardware lookup table between the frame buffer and the CRT hardware.
-The lookup table (often called LUT)

-is loaded with a mapping that implements a power function with a gamma of 0.4, thus providing "gamma correction" for the CRT gamma.
+The lookup table (often called LUT) is loaded with a mapping that implements a power function with an exponent near 1/2.2, providing "gamma correction" for the CRT gamma.

 Thus, gamma correction sometimes happens before the frame buffer, sometimes after.
-As long as images created in a particular environment are always displayed in that environment, everything is fine.
+As long as images created on a particular platform are always displayed on that platform, everything is fine.
 But when people try to exchange images, differences in gamma correction conventions often result in images that seem far too bright and washed out, or far too dark and contrasty.